-- 1. Textbooks not being used at any given school can be declared surplus at the school level, taking into consideration the adoption cycle of textbook adoptions for state-approved materials. - 2.
-It is the responsibility of the Instructional Resources Department to prepare a surplus textbook bid for books going off county adoption.
-The Instructional Materials Administrators will be notified by year-end of procedures to follow for surplus textbooks going off county adoption. - 3.
-For other textbooks to be declared surplus, the Instructional Materials Administrator will contact the Instructional Resources Department for guidance.
+- 1. Textbooks not being used at any given school can be declared surplus at the school level, taking into consideration the six to eight (6-8) year adoption cycle of textbook adoptions for state-approved materials. - It is the responsibility of the office of Instructional Resources (IR) Department to prepare a surplus textbook bid for books going off county adoption.
+The Instructional Materials Administrators will be notified by year-end of procedures to follow for surplus textbooks going off county adoption.

+- For other textbooks to be declared surplus, a Surplus Textbook form MIS 22506 must be completed and forwarded to IR.
+If any school has a need for the listed surplus books, the administrator of IR will initiate the transfer of said books. the IMA will contact the Instructional Resources Department for guidance.
 If the materials are not needed by another school, Instructional Resources will declare them eligible for removal. - 4.
-Schools may offer discarded materials as follows: - a.
-Have a parent giveaway; - b.
-Have a student giveaway; - c.
-Give four or less books of one title to your teachers. - 5.
-After you have taken all steps outlined above, discard any books in poor condition or books that are more than 10 years old. - 6.
-When possible, the Instructional Resources Department sells instructional materials to companies that purchase obsolete textbooks. - 7.
-Discarded textbooks will be made available to private schools and governmental agencies, if requested.
-The remaining materials will be discarded through the surplus process.
+If the books are not needed by another school, the administrator of IR declares the books discardable. - 5.
+If the textbooks are discardable, you will be notified by the administrator of IR. - 6.
+At this point, the school must take three steps, listed below, in any order: Schools may offer discarded materials as follows: - a.
+Have a parent giveaway during an Open House and/or PTA meeting and make the discarded books available; - b.
+Have a student giveaway in your cafetorium or library; - c.
+Give four or less books of one title to your teachers. - 7.
+After you have taken all steps outlined above, discard any books in poor condition or books that are more than 10 years old. - 8.
+Send any remaining textbooks to the administrator of IR. - 9.
+IR When possible, the Instructional Resources Department sells instructional materials to companies that buy that purchase obsolete textbooks. - 10.
+The administrator of IR will make the Discarded textbooks will be made available to private schools or and governmental agencies, if requested.
+The remaining materials and will be discarded dispose of the remainder of the discarded books-through the surplus process.